-So we have two kinds of people:
+So we have two kinds of designers:

-2. Those who take new rules as tips and try to use them to find new solutions in their work.
+- Those who take new rules as tips and try to use them to find new solutions in their work.

 Developing a high-quality design is a primary aim for a customer as well as for a designer.
 Here are some advantages, which bring a designer closer to this aim.
-For a designer, the main advantage of knowing the HTML layout is correct prototyping and reduction of mental suffering for pagemaker.
-Learning even the basic elements of HTML layout will speed up designer’s work and make it more effective, facilitating the pagemaker’s work at the same time.
+That’s not only best design tools that give us a benefit.
+For a designer, the main advantage of knowing the HTML layout is correct prototyping and reduction of mental suffering for page maker.
+Learning even the basic elements of HTML layout will speed up designer’s work and make it more effective, facilitating the page maker’s work at the same time.
 How does this help?
 A designer working out a model will simultaneously think about complications in realization of his work.